 Building is a risky business.
 According to HSE figures, around 30 construction workers die each year in the UK as a result of work-related conditions or injuries, and a further 79,000 suffer ill health as a result of working in the industry.

+Implementing appropriate accident prevention measures is crucial for reducing risks on construction sites.
 What are the most common risks on a construction site, what can you do to avoid them, and how can commercial insurance help when things go wrong?

 Constantly changing, always a risk